Counselling with Lynsey

 Why counselling

 These times are when counselling might be worth considering; talking and sharing may help you make better sense of things.
-Counselling can provide you with the space to be yourself, to work through your thoughts and feelings safely, without judgement and to talk and to really be heard, in confidence.
+Counselling can provide you with the space to be yourself, to work through your thoughts and feelings safely, to talk and to really be heard, in confidence.

-Loss and bereavement, or issues linked to relationships or divorce; self-esteem and confidence; sadness, depression, loneliness, anxiety; mental health, stress; self-harm; work or study; addiction and gender/sexuality are just some of the things I can work through with you, but I can support you with whatever you are finding difficult.
+Loss and bereavement, relationships; self-esteem and confidence; sadness, depression, loneliness, anxiety; mental health, stress; self-harm; work or study; addiction and gender/sexuality are just some examples of things I can support you with but whatever you have to bring is welcomed, without judgement.

 How it works